OstapHEP/ostap/ostap/io/README.md

 Several useful classes and functions for *input/output* operations

-- Very useful class `ZipShelve`, essentially the *zipped* version of the standard `shelve` module
+- Very useful class `ZipShelf`, essentially the *zipped* version of the standard `shelve` module
    - it allows to store all  *pickable* objects, in particualr almost all `ROOT`-classes
    - it stores them in *zipped* format, therefore the resulting database is rather compact
    - it have very simple and intutitive `dict`-like/`shelve` interface and easy-to-use
 ```
 import zipshelve  ## import the ZipShelve module
-with zipShelve.open ('a_db', 'n')  as db :  ## create new DB
+with zipshelve.open ('a_db', 'n')  as db :  ## create new DB
    abcde = ...
    db['some_key'] =  abcde              ## add information to DB
    ...
    abcd = db['some_key']                ## get information from DB
 ```
-- `SQLiteShelve` - very similar to `ZipShelve` but uses SQLite as storage backend
+- `SQLiteShelf` - very similar to `ZipShelve` but uses SQLite as storage backend
-- `RootShelve` - very similar to `ZipShelve` but uses `ROOT.TFile` as storage backend
+- `RootShelf` - very similar to `ZipShelve` but uses `ROOT.TFile` as storage backend
-- `RootOnlyShelve` - very similar to the previos one, also uses `ROOT.TFile` as storage backend. but allows to store only objects storable in `ROOT.TFile`
+- `RootOnlyShelf` - very similar to the previos one, also uses `ROOT.TFile` as storage backend. but allows to store only objects storable in `ROOT.TFile`

 Also  it provided a useful pythoniized decorations for `ROOT.TFile`/`ROOT.TDirectory`:
 ```